Tycro-Games/tycro-games.github.io/_posts/2024-02-24-Learning-Raytracing-in-8-weeks Part 2.md

 ## Refraction in a cube of glass
 I am going to start simple by only doing refraction.
 There is an equation that dictates what happens when light enters a medium that has a different index of refraction.
-Pure materials or trasnparent such as air, water, diamonds and glass are interacting with light based on their index of refraction which I am going to refer as IOR from now on.
-The IOR defined that material, for instance, air has IOR of 1, water 1.3, glass, 1.4 to 1.8 and so on.
+Pure materials (or transparent) such as air, water, diamonds and glass are interacting with light based on their index of refraction which I am going to refer as IOR from now on.
+The IOR defines that material, for instance, air has IOR of 1, water 1.3, glass 1.4 to 1.8 and so on.
 Computing a refracted ray is quite easy after you translate Snell's law into code.

 $$
 n_1 \sin(\theta_1) = n_2 \sin(\theta_2)